highchair/artinruins-com/_property/l-vaughn-company.md

 thumbnail: l-vaughn-jh-2006-04-03.jpg

 images:
-  - url: l-vaughn-sanborn-1889-01.jpg
-    alt: 'A three-story red brick mill with arch-topped windows and granite lintels is simple in shape and without much adornment.
-It has surrounding one-story buildings that were part of a large lumber yard.'
-    caption: 'Sanborn Insurance Map, 1889, sheet 23 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library.
-Highlighted on the right is the former M.N.
-Cartier building, now demolished.
-This map shows buildings that may not be the present building on the site.'
-    sizes: '1600, 1200'
-  - url: l-vaughn-sanborn-1899-01.jpg
-    caption: 'Sanborn Insurance Map, 1899, sheet 44 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library'
-    sizes: '1600, 1200'
-  - url: l-vaughn-sanborn-1920-01.jpg
-    caption: 'Sanborn Insurance Map, 1920, sheet 44 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library'
-    sizes: '1600, 1200'
-  - url: l-vaughn-sanborn-1951-01.jpg
-    caption: 'Sanborn Insurance Map, 1951, sheet 44 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library'
-    sizes: '1600, 1200'
-  - url: l-vaughn-sanborn-1956-01.jpg
-    caption: 'Sanborn Insurance Map, 1956, sheet 44 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library'
-    sizes: '1600, 1200'
   - url: l-vaughn-pps-aiari-2001.jpg
     caption: 'Photo by PPS/AIAri for the Industrial Sites and Commercial Buildings Survey (ICBS), 2001'
     sizes: '364, 247'
   - url: l-vaughn-jh-2004-01.jpg
+    alt: 'A three-story red brick mill with arch-topped windows and granite lintels is simple in shape and without much adornment.
+It has surrounding one-story buildings that were part of a large lumber yard.'
     sizes: '1200, 900'
   - url: l-vaughn-jh-2004-02.jpg
     sizes: '1200, 900'